Phonicmas/BiotechExpansionWarhammer40k/README.md

 12. Sus-an Membrane

-    *Increases consciousness by 10%
+    *Multiplies mental break threshold by 0.40

-    -Want to add an ability that allows them to enter an invurnable state where an item can recover them.
+    *Adda ability that allows them to enter an invurnable state, setting their consiousness to max 20% and makes them invurnable to damage until resurrected via a surgery.

-    -Want to make their dead body no deteriorate - or have a lot of hp when dead (such that resurrector resurreciton is less harmful)?

 13. Melanochrome